JcKopcinski/PHYSICS.AI/README.md

 # 24-April-2014

 * Justin: keep working on code and getting the questions asked, as dictated by the binary string.
+It think it's all on the right track.

+## Storing answers

 * Think about a data structure to keep track of the student's answers.